Treatment Options for Tennis Elbow

 - Shockwave Therapy

 Shockwave therapy is a non-invasive treatment that involves the application of high-energy sound waves to the affected area.
 This treatment has been shown to promote healing by stimulating blood flow to the tendon, breaking down scar tissue, and encouraging tissue regeneration.
-Shockwave therapy may be used when other treatments, like physical therapy or activity modification, have not provided sufficient relief.

 - Surgery